 There are over 300,000 species of plants that form the basis of most ecologies and act as life support for humans and every other animal.
 They give us:

-- food - fruits, nuts, vegetables, grains, beans, seeds, oils... (sad fact: About 7000 different species of plants have been used for food, today we mainly use about 30 species)
+- food - fruits, nuts, vegetables, grains, beans, seeds, oils...
+(About 7000 different species of plants have been used in the past for food, today we mainly use about 30 species)

 - medicine & drugs